Jernej Županič

-Jernej Županič (born 1982) is a Slovenian writer and translator.
+Jernej Županič (born 1982) is a Slovenian author and translator.

+Biography

+Županič was born in 1982 in Ljubljana, Slovenia.
 He studied philosophy and comparative literature at university.

+Županič has written a collection of poems, titled Tatar, as well as two novels, Mamuti and Behemot.

-His debut collection of poems titled Tatar (2016) was widely acclaimed and won multiple literary awards, including the Jenko Award.
-He has published two novels to date: Mammoths (Mamuti, 2018) and Behemoth (Behemot, 2019).
-He is also a prize-winning translator of English-language writers such as Jonathan Franzen, David Foster Wallace, Taiye Selasi, Dave Eggers, Lydia Davis, and C.D.
+Županič also has translated into Slovenian work of English-language writers including Jonathan Franzen, David Foster Wallace, Taiye Selasi, Dave Eggers, Lydia Davis, and C.D.
 Wright.
-He has won the Radojka Vrančič Award multiple times for his translations.
+He has won the Radojka Vrančič Award for his translations.